xeolera/Spring-Pet-Clinic-Locally/README.md

 ***
 ~ Problems and ideas ~

-Make "original" Jenkinsfile point to folders??
-HOW
+Make "original" Jenkinsfile point to folders, HOW??

 ***
 Skickat till Vince 20/4